Todd Brown

-Todd Brown (born July 16, 1960) is a former American football wide receiver in the Canadian Football League for the Montreal Concordes, Saskatchewan Roughriders and Winnipeg Blue Bombers.
-He played college football at the University of Nebraska.
+Todd Brown (born July 16, 1960) is an American former professional football player who was a wide receiver in the Canadian Football League (CFL) for the Montreal Concordes, Saskatchewan Roughriders and Winnipeg Blue Bombers.
+He played college football for the Nebraska Cornhuskers.

 Early years

 Brown attended Holdrege High School, where he was a starter at wide receiver and also competed in the triple jump in track.
 He was named All-state in football as a senior.

 He was also considered one of the greatest triple jumpers in the history of Nebraska high school, setting a state record with a 50 feet, 2 1/4 inches leap, while winning the Class B state championship in 1978.

 College career

-Brown walked-on at the University of Nebraska.
+Brown walked-on at the University of Nebraska–Lincoln.
 He became a starter at wide receiver as a sophomore, leading the team with 28 receptions for 416 yards and 5 touchdowns.
 As a junior, he had 14 receptions (third on the team), 277 yards (second on the team) and 3 touchdowns (second on the team).

 As a senior, he started at wide receiver alongside future Pro Bowler Irving Fryar, leading the team with 23 receptions for 399 yards, a 17.3 -yard average and 4 touchdowns.

 He finished his college career with 65 receptions for 1,092 yards, a 16.8-yard average and 12 touchdowns.
 At the time, he ranked in the top-ten in receiving in school history.

 In 2005, he was inducted into the Nebraska High School Sports Hall of Fame.
 In 2005, he was listed 88th by the Omaha World-Herald, as one of the Nebraska 100 greatest athletes.